metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 1. `Deploy-ASR` is used to deploy attack surface reduction rules on your system
 2. `Set-ATP` is programatic way to configure Windows defender and enforce restrictive settings
 3. `Show-ASR` is used to show settings applied by `Deploy-ASR`
-4. `Find-UnsignedFile` is used to detect unsigned software on your system and perform automatic online malware analysis with [VirusTotal][virustotal] for any unsigned file that is found, so that you don't have to upload each file manually.
+4. `Find-UnsignedFile` is used to detect unsigned software on your system and to perform automatic online malware analysis with [VirusTotal][virustotal] for any unsigned file that is found, so that you don't have to upload each file manually.